stevenroose/gonfig/README.md

 gonfig is a configuration library designed using the following principles:

-1. The configuration variables are fully specified and loaded into  a struct.
+1. The configuration variables are fully specified and loaded into a struct variable.
 2. You only need one statement to load the configuration fully.
-3. Configuration variables can be retrieved from various sources, in this order of priority:
+3. Configuration variables can be retrieved from various sources, in this order of increasing priority:
-   - default values
+   - default values from the struct definition
+   - the value already in the object when passed into `Load()`
-   - config file in either YAML, TOML or JSON
+   - config file in either YAML, TOML, JSON or a custom decoder
    - environment variables
    - command line flags